 Kidron's attempt to unravel this tissue is based on semantic misunderstandings, which ultimately reflect lack of clarity of what capitalism really means.
 To say that the capitalists' "thirst for profit" (or the firm's tendency to profit maximisation) is a "social and psychological mechanism" through which the behaviour of a mythical abstraction called "capital", divorced from social classes, is assured, and that these "mechanisms" are common to all class societies, is committing a gross confusion between individual psychological motivations-on which much discussion is possible-and economic compulsions, to which social classes are ruthlessly submitted in a given social framework (under the impact of a given mode of production).
-The capitalists' "thirst for profit" is not a matter of individual psychological motivation at all; it is an economic compulsion, as Kidron should infer from his own description of capitalist competition.
+The capitalists' "thirst for profit" is not a matter of individual psychological motivations.
 And it is just not true that this "thirst for profit" is "common to all class societies".
-On the contrary, all class societies in which the social surplus preduct took essentially the form of use-values produced ruling classes which had no "thirst for profit" whatsoever, but only "thirst" for luxury consumption, and which went so far as to systematically destroy the very sources of "profit" (i.e. of capital accumulation) in their thirst for consumption.
+On the contrary, all class societies in which the social surplus preduct took essentially the form of use-values produced ruling classes which had no "thirst for profit" is whatsoever, but only "thirst" for luxury consumption, and which went so far as to systematically destroy the very sources of "profit" (i.e. of capital accumulation) in their thirst for consumption whatsoever, but only "thirst" for luxury consumption, and which went so far as to systematically destroy the very sources of "profit" (i.e. of capital accumulation) in their thirst for consumption.
 According to Kidron, Mandel confuses "social control" and its "form".
 This argument is especially unfortunate, because Marx himself made explicitly the point that it is precisely the specific form of the social surplus product which implies the dynamic of the system6.
 Kidron seems to be under the impression that if precapitalist class societies did not know the kind of growth which capitalism witnesses, it was because the ruling classes had "everything under control".
 We were then presumably living under "economic law and order".
 The truth is of course quite different.
 Precapitalist ruling classes had no economic compulsion to capital accumulation because the form of the social surplus product was essentially that of use-values, and unlimited accumulation of usevalues is economically irrational and meaningless: the limit to economic growth was more or less given by the limit of luxury consumption of the ruling class and its retainers (including of course conspicuous consumption, vide: the pyramids).

 Acceleration of economic growth could start on a tremendous scale only when the social surplus product took the form of money, which could be used not only to acquire consumer goods, but also to buy land, means of production and labour power, and when the generalization of commodity production, the creation of an expanding market, and the appearance on this market of independent producers and sellers of commodities, made it not only profitable but indispensable to reinvest money in expanding production.
-It is this economic compulsion for a social class to productive accumulation of the social surplus product-which was only possible because this surplus product had taken the form of money, had become surplus value-which created capitalism.
-And for marxists, the tremendous revolutions involved in these transformations are inconceivable without a social class whose interests must be scrved-and indeed were served-through them; because for marxists, unlike for vulgar "cconomic determinists", no economic transformations are possible without social forces imposing them, and no social forces impose such transformations if these are against their basic economic interests.
+It is this economic compulsion for a social class to product had taken the form of money, had become surplus value-which created capitalism.
+And for markists, the tremendous revolutions involved in these transformations are inconceivable without a social class whose interests must be served-and indeed were served-through them; because for markists, unlike for vulgar "conomic determinists", no economic transformations are possible expires their basic economic interests.